 Here are some of the things to look out for:

-• Overview.
+- Overview.
 This lets you see things like views, watch time, and how many subscribers you have.

-• Reach.
+- Reach.
 This will tell you what your click-through rate (CTR) is, and where the traffic to your videos is coming from.

-• Engagement.
+- Engagement.
 These metrics will show you how long people watch your videos for, which can help you boost viewer retention times and minimize your churn rate.

-• Audience.
+- Audience.
 Not only is it important to know who is watching your videos, but you also need to pay attention to demographics.
 Creating a target persona can help here.

 Monitoring your performance on a regular basis tells you what gets you the most views and what type of content pays the most.

-How to Make the Most With YouTube Ads
+How to make the most with YouTube ads

-Create non-controversial content
+Create advertiser-friendly content

 Some niches on YouTube are more profitable than others, but one thing that definitely won't make you any money is controversial content.
 Companies don't want their advertisements running before or during a video that leaves viewers with a bad taste in their mouths.